 Along the way, the girls tackle both familial issues and narrative-driven problems ranging from a rival babysitting group on their turf to young love and runaway kids.
 There’s a great balance of plot and character-driven issues that crop up here but its the second half of the series that really comes into its own and showcases this one at its best.

 If there’s one blemish here though it comes from the fact the show never quite follows through with some of its initial ensuing drama.
-Kristy fails to have a heart to heart with her Mother’s step-dad Watson (something that’s teased time and again through the show) while the ongoing will they/won’t they romance between Trevor and Sharon is never quite given enough closure to hit those heart-warming peaks.
+Most notably is that with Kristy, who fails to have a heart to heart with her Mother’s step-dad Watson (something that’s teased time and again through the show.)

 Despite that though, the show does give some great character arcs and rounds things out nicely with a lot of the other players.
 Kristy in particular comes full circle by the end of the series with her Mother while Karen (Watson’s daughter), has a few touching scenes in the final episode after being used for weird-kid-comedy for long stretches of the series.